PlaidCloud/website/content/en/docs/concepts/services-networking/service.md

 ```

 {{< note >}}
-If `.spec.loadBalancerSourceRanges` is not set, Kubernetes
+If `.spec.loadBalancerSourceRanges` is not set, PlaidCloud
 allows traffic from `0.0.0.0/0` to the Node Security Group(s).
 If nodes have
 public IP addresses, be aware that non-NLB traffic can also reach all instances
 in those modified security groups.